As seen on TikTok · YouTube · FacebookHearLifeRestored | 📌 Save to Pinterest

 In October 2022, the FDA changed that.
 A new category of over-the-counter hearing aids was created, allowing manufacturers to sell directly to adults with perceived mild to moderate hearing loss — no prescription, no audiologist, no clinic visit required.

-Category OTC Hearing Aids Prescription Hearing Aids
+OTC Hearing Aids Prescription Hearing Aids

 The sticker price comparison is obvious — OTC wins.
 But the honest comparison looks at what you actually spend over 3 years, including all the costs that don't appear on the product page.

-OTC — 3 Year Cost
+OTC — 3-Year Cost

 Device (ELEHEAR Beyond Pro)$599